laurencepeter/laurencepeter/README.md

 My name is Laurence and I am a technology enthusiast intererested in all things involved with the advancement of commput

- 🔭 I’m currently working on streamlining the Digitization of Internal Services using Microsoft Sharepoint for The Minsitry of Rural Development and Local Government.
+ 🔭 I’m currently working on:
+ - Streamlining the Digitization of Internal Services using Microsoft Sharepoint for The Minsitry of Rural Development and Local Government.
-   Dog Registration for Trinidad and Tobago
+ - Dog Registration for Trinidad and Tobago.
-   Using the idea of LocalAppTT, update the front-end of the app to be a hub for multiple uses.
-By using Flutter we can achieve scalability and adaptability so that        users won't be downloading one (1) app for a single use only.
+ - Using the idea of LocalAppTT, update and transttion the front-end of the app to be a hub for multiple uses.
+By using Flutter we can achieve scalability and adaptability so that users won't download one (1) app for a single use only.
 Giving more life into the app by introducing a variety of services.
-Using Flutter with a firebase back-    end I plan to complete the initial phase 1 of the project by June 2025.
+Using Flutter with a firebase back-end I plan to complete the initial phase 1 of the project by June 2025.
 - 🌱 I’m currently learning Cloud Security and Game Design.
 - 🤔 I’m looking forward to learning Google Cloud Security and Game Design using Unreal Engine 5 (UE5).
 - 👯 I’m looking to collaborate with other enthusiasts interested in developing solutions and assisting colleagues properly scoped out projects.